Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Ducks have been favored by 8 points or more three times this season and have not covered the spread in any of them.

-- Oregon's games this year have gone over the total in two out of four opportunities (50%).
+- Oregon's games this year have gone over the point total two times in four opportunities (50%).

-- When Oregon puts up more than 27.5 points, it is 1-3 against the spread and 4-0 overall.
+- Oregon is 1-3 against the spread and 4-0 overall this season when the team notches more than 27.5 points.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.